 Nordplus Nordic Languages only supports activities that aim to improve the comprehension of another Nordic language than the Nordic mother tongue of a given target group.
 However, Nordplus Nordic Languages also supports projects aimed at language learning of Nordic languages for new inhabitants of the Nordic countries, e.g. immigrants and refugees.
+The programme also supports projects that aim to revitalise national minority languages in the Nordic Region.

-Applications may be written in Danish, Norwegian, Swedish or English.
+Applications may be written in Danish, Norwegian, Swedish or English..

 Nordplus Nordic Languages is aimed at institutions and organisations in the eight Nordic and Baltic countries and the three autonomous regions.

 As a general rule only participants from these countries and regions are entitled to support from the programme.
 However, the programme activities can include participants from other countries if this is considered necessary or helpful to the execution of the project, but Nordplus grants cannot be used to cover these expenses.

-All organisations within the Nordic language area can participate in Nordplus Nordic Languages such as:
+All organisations within the Nordic language area can participate in Nordplus Nordic Language such as: